The Salvation Army began in China in 1915 and in the 1931 famine, 100,000 people were fed daily.

 As part of the civil defence measures, the Government set up a network of communal kitchens and depots to distribute subsidised or free rice and these were under the overall command of Major C. K. H. Begley, originally from Australia.
 Major Begley himself ran the distribution centre just off O'Brien Road, and this ended up close to the final front line as the Japanese fought their way towards Central.
 In spite of this, Major Begley kept the centre open until the Japanese were one block away, and at the time of the surrender (mid-afternoon. on December 25) was planning to relocate so as to carry on the service.
 Mrs. Begley was a volunteer nurse at La Salle College.
 Major Begley was assisted by Mrs. Ponting, who I think might also have been in the Salvation Army.

 Brigadier Akerholm, a Swedish national, was i/c of another communal kitchen, and narrowly escaped death by gun fire and bombing.
-She lost all her possessions in a fire, but, remaining uninterned as a neutral, and did her best to carry on relief work during the occupation.
+She lost all her possessions in a fire, but, remaining uninterned as a neutral, she did her best to carry on relief work during the occupation.
 Major Dorothy Brazier and Adjutant Doris Lemmon were released from Stanley to run a children's home in Kowloon.

 Sources: